ONSdigital/ssdc-rm-docker-dev/README.md

 ### Database already running

-- `sm-postgres` container not working?
+- `postgres` container not working?
 Check there isn't a local postgres running on your system as it uses port 5432 and won't start if another service is running on this port.

 ### Port already bound to